False ceiling installation

 Experienced false ceiling contractor that will enhance the appearance of your home or office

 A quality false ceiling for office and home enhances the appearance of the property and potentially increases its value.
 A false ceiling (also called a suspended, dropped, or drop ceiling) can be seen today in many homes and business premises, and in public buildings such as theatres, shops, and restaurants.

 You may think suspended ceilings are a new idea, but they date from several thousand years ago, when they’re introduced in Japan.

 Drop ceilings have now evolved to redefine interior design.
-The modern suspended ceiling was created to conceal a building’s infrastructure, including wiring, pipes, and ductwork, but is now a key tool for home and office designers because of its effectiveness in terms of aesthetic considerations.
+The modern suspended ceiling was created to conceal a building’s infrastructure, including wiring, pipes, and ductwork.
+However, it’s now a key tool for home and office designers because of its effectiveness in terms of aesthetic considerations.

-The area between the original, structural ceiling and the suspended ceiling is known as the plenum space, which provides handy access for repair works or inspection of infrastructure, while typically housing heating and air-conditioning systems.
+The area between the original, structural ceiling and the suspended ceiling is known as the plenum space.
+It provides handy access for repair works or inspection of infrastructure, while typically housing heating and air-conditioning systems.

 Dropped ceilings are also useful in hiding problems such as structural damage, and concealing constructional work that would otherwise spoil the look of a room.